Python object types

 Bound<'py, T> is the counterpart to Py<T> which is also bound to the 'py lifetime.
 It can be thought of as equivalent to the Rust tuple (Python<'py>, Py<T>).

 By having the binding to the 'py lifetime, Bound<'py, T> can offer the complete PyO3 API at maximum efficiency.
-This means that in almost all cases where Py<T> is not necessary for lifetime reasons, Bound<'py, T> should be used.
+This means that Bound<'py, T> should usually be used whenever carrying this lifetime is acceptable, and Py<T> otherwise.

 Bound<'py, T> engages in Python reference counting.
 This means that Bound<'py, T> owns a Python object.
 Rust code which just wants to borrow a Python object should use a shared reference &Bound<'py, T>.
 Just like std::sync::Arc, using .clone() and drop() will cheaply increment and decrement the reference count of the object (just in this case, the reference counting is implemented by the Python interpreter itself).